mobilabsolutions/stash-sdk-backend/README.md

 ## Starting the service locally

-You can start the services locally from `payment-ws` folder by running:
-`docker-compose up` to start the following services :
+You should run `docker-compose up` from `payment-ws` folder to start the following services :
 - **PostgreSQL** - listens on port 5432, username:password - `payment:payment`
 - **payment-ws** - listens on port 8080